PyconUK/2017.pyconuk.org/pages/from-the-conference-chair.md

 [Daniele Procida](https://twitter.com/evildmp) oversaw programme selection, looked after bookings with all the external suppliers, handled the morning announcements, and lent us his printer.

-[George Hickman](https://twitter.com/ghickhman) greased the wheels of the conference's techincal infrastructure and set up the conference Slack.
+[George Hickman](https://twitter.com/ghickhman) greased the wheels of the conference's technical infrastructure and set up the conference Slack.

 [Helen Sherwood Taylor](https://twitter.com/helenst) collated all the ideas for badge designs, and generally made herself useful.